 November: More rigour is brought in to our membership joining process by setting up the Member’s Orientation Working Group (MOWG).
 We asked prospective members to fill in a Reflective Questionnaire and asked them to participate in 5 ecovillage events before they completed the joining forms and paid their money.
 After joining the NEV Co-op, the MOWG took new members through an Orientation and Welcome process.

 December: Lot Selection weekend is held.
 Here members were given two dots on which was written their Co-op Membership number, to place our first and second lot preference on a layout plan.
 The fun continues!

 Meanwhile, life continues within our community.
 Concerning quotes come in for our retaining walls, our water license is not moving forward easily, everything seems to take ages.
 We celebrate the good times, say sad farewells to members who need to leave us, watch relationships do their thing and welcome the arrival of babies, new members and families.

 The community is 140 people ranging in age from 8 months to 80 years.

 March: A number of visionary members get behind holding a lot from sale, so that we make a provision for a Common House in Stage 1.
 They are thinking forward to our social sustainability goals when we are 150 homes and possibly 400 people.
-This is upheld and endorsed at a Member’s Meeting which follows.
+This is upheld and endorsed at a Member’s Meeting.

 April: Nine people are elected to form the inaugural Steering Circle.
 These people are chosen from the board and teams and ensure the important Sociocratic principle of ‘double linking’ is engaged.

 May: We are looking at ~$8m for the water, sewer, roads, and electricity infrastructure build.
-Stage 1 members need to sign a commitment to make Progress Payments ($100k and later $50k) on their lot so that we can manage our payments to the Civil contractors.
+Stage 1 members need to sign a commitment to make Progress Payments ($100k and later $50k) on their lot so that we can manage our payments to the contractors.

-July: the Civil work begins with every type of Big Rig on site.
+July: the infrastructure begins with every type of Big Rig on site.
 We are excited, appalled, shocked and pleased.